LTD Benefit Offsets

 During SSDI application:

-- LTD will not offset SSDI (you haven't been approved yet)
+- LTD will not offset SSDI until you are approved

 Outside Income Offset (CBA Section 27.J.13)